jeffijoe/koa-es7-boilerplate/README.md

   * `__tests__`: In the source root folder, contains integration tests.
   * `routes`: API endpoints go here, and are automatically loaded at startup.
 Please see the section about API endpoints for details.
   * `bin`: files that are usually executed by `npm run` scripts, e.g. starting the server.
-  * `lib`: stuff that helps the app start up, e.g. environment, utilities for loading modules, the container implementation, etc.
+  * `lib`: stuff that helps the app start up, e.g. environment, logger, the container configuration, etc.
   * `middleware`: custom app middleware.
   * `services`: application services, this is just to illustrate the dynamic discovery of stuff as described in the Dependency injection section.
     * `__tests__`: Unit tests for files in the `services` directory.